peanut-labs/survey-alert/README.md

 ```

 **NOTE:**
-In an actual usage of the alert it would be more likely that you would call this differently, for example automatically after a page loads, passing it the id of the user visiting that page and the url you have the iframe hosted on.
+In an actual usage of the alert the call to your `initAlert()` would not be tied to a button, but more liekly it would automatically be called after a page loads, passing it the id of the user visiting that page and the url you have the iframe hosted on.

 ## Parameters and Basic Customization